Olanetsoft/linea-interchain-workshop-with-axelar/README.md

   deployer.deploy(SendMessage, gatewayAddress, gasService);
 };
 ```
-- Run `truffle migrate --network goerli` to deploy the contract to the Linea Goerli testnet
+- Run `truffle migrate --network linea_goerli` to deploy the contract to the Linea Goerli testnet

 Next, update the gateway address and gas service address to the Optimism Goerli testnet addresses and run `truffle migrate --network optimism` to deploy the contract to the Optimism Goerli testnet